 At times like these, you may discover you can’t handle quite as much stock market risk as you had thought.
 Maybe you underestimated the impact that a stock market decline would have on your account balances or were overconfident in your emotional tolerance for market ups and downs.
 Or maybe you were surprised to find out that a stock index fund does not offer much in the way of downside protection when the stock market plummets.

 In fact, a recent Fidelity survey found that many investors think index funds, which attempt to match a market benchmark like the S&P 500 (before fees), are less risky than active funds, which attempt to outperform a benchmark.1 That may help explain why during 11 weeks of heightened market volatility in 2015, investors bought index funds but sold active funds at seven times the average rate during nonvolatile weeks.2

-Of course, averages don’t tell the whole story.
-Index funds will tend to track the benchmark index closely, while active funds may vary more, with some outperforming the benchmark and others underperforming.
-With so much investment commentary focused on the “active vs. index” debate lately, it can be easy to get confused.
+Of course, averages don't tell the whole story.
+Index funds are designed to track the benchmark index closely, while active funds may vary more, with some outperforming the benchmark and others underperforming.
+With so much investment commentary focused on the "active vs. index" debate lately, it can be easy to get confused.
 The Fidelity survey3 found three striking misconceptions about the differences between active and index funds.
-Here are the myths, the realities, and what you can do about them.
+Here are some facts to consider the next time the markets get rocky.

 As noted, averages have limits, but the results do show that the short-term risks of large market swings remain for both types of funds.

 Tip: If you can't stomach the ups and downs of your portfolio, start by revisiting your investment strategy.
 Instead of shifting between active and passive products, consider a more conservative asset mix that might include fewer stocks and more bond investments.
 As always, make sure your asset allocation reflects your risk tolerance, financial situation, and time horizon.

 |2:||Actively managed funds may lose less than index funds during bear markets.|